PelionIoT/mbed-bootloader/README.md

 ### Firmware Candidate Storage

 1. `MBED_CLOUD_CLIENT_UPDATE_STORAGE`, This need to be set in the "macros" section of `mbed_app.json`.
 Choices are ARM_UCP_FLASHIAP_BLOCKDEVICE and ARM_UCP_FLASHIAP.
 This determines whether the firmware is stored on a blockdevice or internal flash.
 If blockdevice is used `ARM_UC_USE_PAL_BLOCKDEVICE=1` must also be set.
+If SPI Flash is used for update client storage, please define the macro MBED_CONF_UPDATE_CLIENT_STORAGE_SPIF.
+If SD card is used for update client storage, please define thhe macro MBED_CONF_UPDATE_CLIENT_STORAGE_SD.
+If both of the macros are not defined, the bootloader will choose SD card by default.
-1. `update-client.storage-address`, The address in sd block device or internal flash where the firmware candidates are stored. **Must align to flash erase boundary**
+1. `update-client.storage-address`, The address in SD block device, SPI flash or internal flash where the firmware candidates are stored.
+Please note that if the storage is SPI flash, the storage address indexing starts from 0x0.
+For example, if you would like to let Update Client access the SPI flash starting from its 2MB position, please specify "(1024*1024*2)". **Must align to flash erase boundary**
 1. `update-client.storage-size`, total size on the block device or internal flash reserved for firmware storage.
 It will be rounded up to align with flash erase sector size automatically.
 1. `update-client.storage-locations`, The number of slots in the firmware storage.
 1. `update-client.storage-page`, The write page size of the underlying storage.